What Are User Personas In UX & Why Are They So Important In App Development?

 So, this begs a bigger question: what is the reason behind this popularity?
 Taking a closer look at CMSs, in general, will help us find the answer.

-CMS stands for content management system.
+CMS stands for a content management system.
 It is a website management platform that is designed and developed with the sole purpose of making it easy for you to create, edit, modify, store, and publish content online without having to go through the trouble of writing code from scratch to do everything.

 The keyword here is “easy,” as usability differences separate great CMSs from poor ones.
 And, yes, as you’ve guessed it, by now, WordPress scores higher in this regard than most other CMS platforms.

-However, while superior ease of use ranks high amongst the list of things that WordPress does well, that’s not the only reason why it’s the most popular CMS on the planet.
+However, while superior ease of use ranks high on the list of things that WordPress does well, that’s not the only reason why it’s the most popular CMS on the planet.
 WordPress’ notion has been to provide non-developers with an outlet to develop websites — that skilled developers could without having much of the experience or knowledge of the latter.

 While WordPress initially started as a blogging platform, over the years, the CMS has evolved into a highly adaptable, flexible, and powerful platform capable of supporting websites of almost any category or type.
 As a result, whether it be for a large corporation or a small local family-owned business, WordPress will be a viable and attractive option for powering websites for a long time yet.